OSS Self-Hosted Configuration

 QR Pushes

 The following settings control how QR code pushes expire and can be accessed.
-Configure default values, limits, and optional features like manual deletion and retrieval steps.

 Environment Variable Description Default Value